HomeExpert Advice › 3 Season vs 4 Season Tents for Australian Camping?

 What is a 3-Season Tent?

-As the name implies a 3 season tent Is designed for use in spring, summer, and autumn.
-Not requiring to handle extreme cold and wet conditions can mean that these tent are lighter weight and can protect you from mild rain and wind.
+As the name implies, a 3-season tent is designed for use in spring, summer, and autumn.
+Not needing to handle heavy snow loads or extreme cold means these tents can be lighter and still protect you from rain and wind across the vast majority of Australian camping conditions.

 Pros

-• 3-season tents are generally more affordable and versatile for most camping conditions.
+• More affordable and versatile — suitable for the vast majority of Australian camping conditions.

 Cons